chesterbr/chesterbr.github.io/_posts/2021-02-14-atari-2600-on-a-breadboard-part-2-reading-a-cart.md

 Another thing to pay attention: for some reason, `A10` and `A11` are flipped on the connector - the sequence, looking left-to-right from outside the console, is `A8`, `A9`, `A11`, `A10` and `A12`.
 Remember to flip them as you connect the wires.

-Speaking of pins, the previous method of monitoring the address lines worked fine when addresses were just growing sequentially, but monitoring an actual program this way was too difficult, so I switched to monitoring the data lines instead, which would show the actual ROM bytes as they were requested by the CPU for execution.
+Speaking of pins, the previous method of monitoring the address lines worked fine when addresses were just growing sequentially, but monitoring an actual program this way was too difficult, so I switched to wiring the Arduino to the data lines instead.
+That will show the actual ROM bytes as they were requested by the CPU for execution (as long as we tweak the monitoring program, which I had to do anyway, see below).

 Here is the updated drawing, with the Arduino connected to the data lines, and the cart connected to data and address.
 I included the power connections as well, so everything needed is there.
 I recommend opening the [drawing file](/img/2021/02/6507-and-cart.fzz/) on [Fritzing](https://fritzing.org/), which has the pin names on the cart connector (it's ugly, I know - first time I customized a part in the software).